OWL Privacy Policy

 - Your password never leaves your device.
 When you sign in, your client derives a credential from your username and password locally and sends only that derived value; we never receive or store your actual password.
 We keep only a salted bcrypt hash of the derived credential.

 - Your private key is encrypted with your password.
 Each account has an elliptic-curve (NIST P-256) key pair.
-The private key is wrapped with a key derived from your password before it is stored with us, so we hold it only in a form we cannot open.
+The private key is wrapped with a password-derived key before storage.
+With recovery disabled, we cannot open it; if you enable recovery, the operator-held escrow key can recover it.

 - Your files are sealed before upload.
 File contents are compressed and encrypted with AES-256 on your device.
-We receive and store only the ciphertext.
-Per-file keys are themselves wrapped to your (and your collaborators') public keys using ECIES, so only the intended people can unwrap them.
+In CSD we receive ciphertext and wrapped keys without a usable Content Key.
+In SSD, your request sends the Link/Content Key to the server so it can decrypt that delivery.

-- Your messages are end-to-end encrypted.
-OWL chat content is AES-256 encrypted under a per-conversation key that is wrapped to each member's public key.
-We store only the ciphertext and the wrapped keys, neither of which we can decrypt.
+- Your messages use client-side encryption.
+OWL chat content is AES-256 encrypted under a per-conversation key wrapped to each member's public key.
+Without account recovery, we store ciphertext and wrapped keys we cannot open.

 The cryptography is standard and identical across our desktop, web and command-line clients (P-256, AES-256, ECIES, SHA-256, bcrypt).
 Data is also protected in transit by TLS/HTTPS.